ChorusOne/solido/docs/dev-docs/governance-downstream.md

   - We will need to add functions to modify these params - and gate them to onlyLidoOwner

+  - CLI Entrypoint

 ### PauseDeposits
+  - Not needed in MVP
   - Discuss if we need a way to pause deposits
     - We might need this early on, when the Lido Program is initialised but we are still setting up params, validators etc
     - There might be a reason to pause deposits - at some later point too. eg. bug discovered, need to upgrade Lido